Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 linker.
 Each object file has a list of symbols, that, among other things, are used to indicate what function the file define, and which ones they are using (that may be defined in another file).
-It also has a list of relocations, that are used to indicated which regions of the memory need to be modified, and how, to connect the object files.
+It also has a list of relocations, that are used to indicated which points in the memory need to be modified, and how, to connect the object files.
 The linker is the program that read this files and does all these modifications.

+We will see more practical examples of this further down.

 # Exploring ELF files

-As always, let's start by making a compiler for the simplest program that we can achieve.
-In the previous parts as was using the `add_1` function as example, but that don't make into an interesting enough program.
+As always, we will start by making a compiler for the simplest program that we can achieve.
+In the previous parts as was using the `add1` function as example, but that don't make into an interesting enough program.
 So let's make a good old "hello world" program.

 In Linux x86-64 assembly, it would be: